The NAG C Library

 The software in the library is accompanied by first-class electronic help giving you the detailed information you need to carry out your work quickly and effectively.

-If you subscribe to our dedicated Customer Support Service, not only will you automatically receive any update that is produced, but you will have access via the NAG Response Centre to our experts, who are there to assist you with your technical queries or difficulties.
+Subscription to our dedicated Technical Support Service includes automatic notification of updates and access to our domain experts who are there to assist you with your technical queries or difficulties.